-During the year and up to the date of this annual report, the Group has opened one new restaurant in Hong Kong namely 10 Shanghai on 28 January 2018.
-Meanwhile, the Group has also closed the Sushi Ta-ke Restaurant in Cubus, Causeway Bay upon expiring of its lease in which serving Japanese cuisine, the restaurant was then relocated to Lee Garden, renamed Ta-ke Japanese Restaurant and reopened on 28 March 2018 in Hong Kong, serving a more variety of quality Japanese food.
+During the year and up to the date of this annual report, the Group has opened one new restaurant in Hong Kong namely Modern Shanghai (Olympian City) Restaurant on 20 September 2019.
 The expansion of our restaurant portfolio can provide freshness to our customers and further diversifies our offerings to broaden our customer bases.